 I did not go into this project anticipating to become a designer, but I am glad I did.

-I had just graduated college and I was looking for an interesting opportunity to apply my storytelling and visual skills.
-This project started off as an illustration job and quickly grew to be an entire product design experience.
-I learned so much about working with stakeholders and developers.
-I am very proud of having designed and shipped a whole product two years out of school
+I had just graduated college and I was looking for an interesting opportunity to apply my storytelling and visual skills when I got on this project, which started off as an illustration job and quickly grew to be an entire product design experience.
+I learned so much about working with stakeholders, other designers and developers.
+I am very proud of having designed and shipped a whole product two years out of school.

 This project was my grounding education in the design process.

 I had not formally learned the design methodology at the time I worked on this project.
-I missed many opportunities to record process because I wasn't aware of how important it was.
+I missed many opportunities to record process because I wasn't aware of how important it was to do so.
 However, Stanford University was a wonderful place to learn design organically.
 I was able to attend design workshops and development classes to further my understanding of the product design process in real time.